ArminKleinert/DancingLyra/README.md

   - Functions can now be called with different behaviours for different types.
   - User-defined types are now available
   - Annoying bugs with variadic functions fixed.
+  - Renamed `eql?` to `eq?`
+  - Many tests
+  - Support for different types of vectors
+  - Support for a maybe type

 ## Usage